awesomeeng/awesome-config/docs/Introducing.md

 # [AwesomeConfig](../README.md) > Introducing AwesomeConfig

-AwesomeConfig is a powerful configuration system for building enterprise ready node.js applications.
+AwesomeConfig is a powerful configuration system for building enterprise node.js applications.
 It provides a unified, transparent configuration object to your application based on configuration files or objects that you define.
 It includes support for conditional configuration based on external values like environment variables, hostname, or OS; variables to reference one part of your configuration from another; and lots more.

 Simply add configuration objects or files to AwesomeConfig and start using your configuration anywhere in your code.
 No configuration object to pass around, no mutations to worry about.
 Everything in a nice single JavaScript object structure.